mfogel/polygon-clipping/README.md

 Follows the [GeoJSON Polygon spec](https://tools.ietf.org/html/rfc7946#section-3.1.6), with the following notes/modifications:
 * rings of the polygon are not required to be self-closing
 * rings may contain repeated points (which are ignored)
+* rings may be self-touching and/or self-crossing.
+Self-crossing rings will be interpreted using the [even-odd rule](https://en.wikipedia.org/wiki/Even%E2%80%93odd_rule).
 * winding order of rings of Polygon does not matter
 * interior rings may extend outside exterior rings (portion of interior ring outside exterior ring is dropped)
 * interior rings may touch or overlap each other
-* rings may touch themselves, but may **not** cross themselves.
-If a self-crossing ring is found, an exception will be thrown.
-To clean up self-crossing rings, you may want to use the [non-zero rule](https://en.wikipedia.org/wiki/Nonzero-rule) or the [even-odd rule](https://en.wikipedia.org/wiki/Even%E2%80%93odd_rule).

 #### MultiPolygon